tslocke/hobocookbook/tutorials/agility.markdown

     $ ./script/generate hobo_migration

-Then permissions -- only the project owner (and admins) can manipulate these:
+Then permissions -- only the project owner (and admins) can manipulate these project memberships:

   	def create_permitted?
   	  acting_user.administrator? || acting_user == project.owner